RiZZLyB3Vr/PDF-Summarizer/README.md

 - **Other Platforms:**
   You can also deploy this application using services such as Heroku, AWS, or Docker.
 Ensure that environment variables (e.g., `GROQ_API_KEY`) are properly set in your chosen deployment environment.

-## Future Improvements

-- Implement an OCR fallback for image-based PDFs.
-- Enhance prompt engineering for more accurate answers.
-- Add additional error handling and logging.
-- Explore integration with alternative AI models for improved performance.

 ## License

 This project is licensed under the [MIT License](LICENSE).